 What is running power?

-"In its simplest terms, power is work rate: It's the measurement of how much work you are doing and the rate of speed (how fast) you are doing it.
+"In its simplest terms, Power is work rate: It's the measurement of how much work you are doing and the rate of speed (how fast) you are doing it.
 You already have an innate sense of what power means from your training: you know, for example, that the faster you run over a given distance, the greater your power output must be to accomplish the work generating speed."

 Vance says that power is the measurement of how much work you are doing and the rate of speed (how fast) at which you are doing it.

 The kit you need to run with power

-Running with power
+Real-world test: Running with power

-"I started learning about the idea of running power meters about a year ago when I discovered the first generation Stryd.
+"I started learning about the idea of running power meters about a year ago when I discovered the first-generation Stryd.
 I'm certainly no elite athlete, but I'm definitely open to any new tech that can promise to help me run better race times.

-"When I got hold of that first gen Stryd, Jim Vance's Run With Power book arrived alongside it.
+"When I got hold of that first-gen Stryd, Jim Vance's Run With Power book arrived alongside it.
 I've attempted to finish the book twice and failed both times.
 The concept of running with power is no doubt fascinating and I'm definitely intrigued, but that book was a tall order to digest.

 "I'm willing to give power meters more time to win me over, but I can't help feeling like I'd need more assistance from someone that knows about running power to get the most out of it."

 "I use power as a pacing metric to train and race because it gives me a better read on my effort levels.
 A power meter for running is measuring your movement in three planes, vertical, horizontal and lateral.
-Using 3D micro accelerometers, some very fast computer processing and some complex maths to compute the Newtonian physics, which is Power = Force (Mass x Acceleration) x Velocity.
+Using 3D micro accelerometers, some very fast computer processing and some complex maths to compute Newtonian physics, which is Power = Force (Mass x Acceleration) x Velocity.

-"Training to power has allowed me to accurately compare kilometre (or mile) splits on my run and between runs when running on varied terrain where your pace should be adjusted to maintain a consistent effort throughout.
+"Training to power has allowed me to accurately compare kilometer (or mile) splits on my run and between runs when running on varied terrain where your pace should be adjusted to maintain a consistent effort throughout.
 That means my power number can be the same for a km uphill and a km downhill when I'm putting in a consistent effort making it much easier to compare and be motivated by my performance on both splits.
 Heart rate – the only other alternative metric that can be effective at measuring effort – can change depending on my stress levels, eating habits and other external factors, whereas power is more consistent.

 "For me, power has helped make a couple of big changes to my training and racing.
 Firstly, I now run uphill slower and downhill faster – it is hard to do in races when everyone else is running to pace.
-Secondly, it's really helped improve my self-confidence and motivation in training when I'm running up low gradients thinking my pace is off and I'm not fit and helps me maintain a more consistent mindset whilst running, just like the metric that's being measured."
+Secondly, it's helped improve my self-confidence and motivation in training when I'm running up low gradients thinking my pace is off and I'm not fit and helps me maintain a more consistent mindset while running, just like the metric being measured."